lagua/dforma/readme.md

 ## Control onChange override:

 Note that when the onChange method of a control is overridden, the function must at least update the value property of the configuration object that was responsible for creating the widget.
-The object is referenced by the `_config` property.
 This is because that value will be used when the form is rebuilt.
+The configuration object is referenced by the `_config` property.

 Also, if the control is the controller itself, the onChange function also needs to rebuild the sub-form: